 If several test cases are assigned in TestComplete to a single Zephyr test case, their results will be added to the test case’s execution history one after another.

-In the same way, if your test has several iterations (for example, for test items, you can set the number of iterations in the Count column of your project’s Test Items page), the iteration results will be added to the test case’s execution history one after another.
+In the same way, if your test has several iterations (for example, for test items, you can set the number of iterations in the Count column of your project’s Execution Plan editor), the iteration results will be added to the test case’s execution history one after another.

 The test results sent from TestComplete will also be included in your test metrics and charts: